72 Power Pilferers Netted Across The MEPCO Region - UrduPoint

 72 Power Pilferers Netted Across The MEPCO Region

-Mulan Electric Power Company (MEPCO) teams have raided and caught 72 more power pilferers in a day during ongoing operation across the region here on Wednesday

-MULTAN, (UrduPoint / Pakistan Point News - 14th Feb, 2024) Mulan Electric Power Company (MEPCO) teams have raided and caught 72 more power pilferers in a day during ongoing operation across the region here on Wednesday.
+MULTAN, (UrduPoint / Pakistan Point News - 18th Feb, 2024) Multan Electric Power Company (MEPCO) teams have raided and caught 72 more power pilferers in a day during ongoing operations across the region.

-The taskforce teams have raided various places and got registered 30 new cases against power pilferers.
+The task force teams have raided various places and registered 27 new cases against power pilferers and two caught with red-handed.

 Recent Stories